Dylarno/Unity-HDRP-Image-Synthesis/README.md

 * [Credits](#credits)

 ## General Info
-This project is a combination of Custom Pass effects within Unity's HDRP with the goal of using the effects of compressing data for cloud based gaming.
+This project is a combination of Custom Pass effects within Unity's HDRP with the goal of using the effects for compressing data for cloud based gaming.

 ## Technologies
 Project is created with: